Leelee Sobieski: Acting career

 In January 2008, Sobieski appeared in In the Name of the King: A Dungeon Siege Tale, a fantasy film inspired by the Dungeon Siege video game series.
 For her performances in both 88 Minutes and A Dungeon Siege Tale, she received a Razzie Award nomination for Worst Supporting Actress.
 Sobieski next reteamed with her Joy Ride co-star Steve Zahn in the direct-to-video film Night Train.
 In the film, Sobieski plays Chloe, a potentially lethal medical student who has a fateful encounter with two other strangers aboard a Polar Express-like train.

 In 2009, Sobieski had a small role in the biographical crime drama Public Enemies.
 In June 2010, she starred alongside Denise Richards and Jamie Kennedy in the film Finding Bliss, a romantic comedy about a straitlaced aspiring filmmaker who is forced to go to work for a producer of adult films.
 She made a guest appearance in the television series Drop Dead Diva in the episode "A Mother's Secret".
 Sobieski also played a lead role in the 2010 drama thriller Acts of Violence, the story of a man on a mission of vengeance after his wife is raped.

-Sobieski joined the cast of the comedy-drama The Last Film Festival, co-starring Dennis Hopper, Jacqueline Bisset and Chris Kattan.
-Filmed in Queens in 2009, the movie was released theatrically in Los Angeles on September 30, 2016.
+Also in 2010, Sobieski filmed a supporting role in the indie comedy-drama The Last Film Festival, which was not released until 2016.

-Sobieski guest-starred in a January 2011 episode of The Good Wife, playing the girlfriend of one of Lockhart-Gardner-Bond's most influential clients who is accused of using prescription stimulants.
-She starred in the CBS drama NYC 22 as a rookie New York City police officer, and landed the role of Abby Gibbons in the movie Branded, released in 2012.
+Sobieski guest-starred on a January 2011 episode of The Good Wife, playing the girlfriend of one of Lockhart/Gardner & Bond's most influential clients, who is accused of using prescription stimulants.

+From April 2012 to August 2012, Sobieski starred in the lead role of Officer Jennifer "White House" Perry, a rookie New York City police officer, on the CBS drama series NYC 22, which was created by Richard Price and produced by Robert De Niro.
+She also played the lead role of Abby Gibbons in the movie Branded, which was released on September 7, 2012.

+Sobieski retired from acting in 2012.

 Art career

-She began her art career using her married name Leelee Kimmel.
+She began her art career using her married surname Leelee Kimmel.
 She paints and sculpts abstract work, and works in VR, using Google Tilt Brush.
 She uses bright colors, abstracted and textured shapes floating on either a large black or white background.

-Her 2018 solo exhibit debut, “Channels,” opened at the Journal Gallery in Williamsburg, Brooklyn, and garnered positive reviews.
+Her 2018 solo exhibit debut, "Channels", opened at the Journal Gallery in Williamsburg, Brooklyn, and garnered positive reviews.
 Vogue said the exhibit and her work "warrants serious merit".
-She then debuted her first UK exhibit titled “Wormhole” at the Simon Lee Gallery in London.
+She then debuted her first UK exhibit titled "Wormhole" at the Simon Lee Gallery in London.
 In this latest installment, she presents large-scale abstract paintings that are confrontational in both colour and dimension, exploring themes of creation and destruction.
-“Kimmel’s world is very much her own – a heady mix of daftness and profundity – and a space that’s potentially fascinating, yet disorientating for those unfamiliar with it.
-Such are the worlds she builds in her paintings, too, and which expand beyond the canvas into gloriously gelatinous sculptures and a pioneering VR piece.”
+"Kimmel's world is very much her own – a heady mix of daftness and profundity – and a space that's potentially fascinating, yet disorientating for those unfamiliar with it.
+Such are the worlds she builds in her paintings, too, and which expand beyond the canvas into gloriously gelatinous sculptures and a pioneering VR piece."
 Interview Magazine says, "Leelee Kimmel has always been an artist."